odea-project/qAlgorithms/report/discussion_tests.md

 Since basic functionality could be demonstrated, further work focusing on deriving measurement-specific information on, for example, suspected representativeness regarding the sample, is a promising direction for the qAlgorithms project to take.
+The generalised test for consistency further opens up the possibility of a standardised comparison between different processing algorithms, where a low deviation denotes good datasets.
+Through this, the presented work makes a relevant contribution to the future of Non-Target Screening methods and their optimisation towards result reliability.

 # Software and Data